ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var thumbnailFileName: Swift.String?
 ```

-The file name of the thumbnail inside of the storage
+The file name of the thumbnail stored on the server.

 - Remark: Generated from `#/components/schemas/VideoModel/thumbnailFileName`.